pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 * All moves that have a negative effect on AI unless they have contrary or hold a white herb (e.g. Superpower)

 ## How the AI sees damage
-* The damage the AI sees is the 8th roll (technically it sees all previous rolls as well). and eveything is done in terms on number of hits the.
+* The damage the AI sees is the 8th roll.
 * All calculations are done using the above mentioned roll
 * AI see only damage that it will actually deal.
 Something like Thunderbolt into Volt Absorb will be seen as 0 damage and receive a -20 score.
 Exceptions are Future Sight and Sucker Punch.
 Future Sight is always seen as 0 damage but doesn't get a decrease in score.
 Sucker Punch can get a decrease after the first time it has been used. (see IsDamageMoveUnusable)
 * Note: AI sees one roll lower for gems boost so the 7th (Might apply to type boosting items so just use the 7th roll to be save)